AitLilCat-Script/QB-Cocaintruck/README.md

 - **AitLilCat**: Lead developer and maintainer of the **QB-Cocaintruck** script.
 - **Contributors**: Thanks to the community for their feedback and suggestions!
+- **Feel free to fork, modify, or contribute to the project!
+This script is open-source and free for use.** 🍴🤝